+14. Guarantees

+a.
+Are there any guarantees or warranties for any of the following:

+No Yes Don't know With title deeds Lost

+(i) Electrical work $\boxtimes$

+(ii) Roofing $\boxtimes$

-14. Guarantees a.
-Are there any guarantees or warranties for any of the following: No Yes Don't know With title deeds Lost (i) Electrical work \boxtimes (ii) Roofing \boxtimes (iii) Central heating \boxtimes (iv) National House Building Council (NHBC) \boxtimes (v) Damp course \boxtimes (vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) b.
-If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s): c.
-Are there any outstanding claims under any of the guarantees Iisted above? ☐ Yes ⊠ No If you have answered yes, please give details: 15.
-Boundaries So far as you are aware, has any boundary of your property been moved in the last 10 years?
+(iii) Central heating $\boxtimes$

+(iv) National House Building Council (NHBC)

+(v) Damp course $\boxtimes$

+(vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy)

+b.
+If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s): Boiler has a 5 year guarantee

+C. Are there any outstanding claims under any of the guarantees listed above?
+If you have answered yes, please give details: ☐ Yes ☑ No

+15. Boundaries

+So far as you are aware, has any boundary of your property been moved in the last 10 years?
 If you have answered yes, please give details: ☐ Yes ☑ No ☐ Don't know

-16. Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application? ☐ Yes ☑ No b. that affects your property in some other way? ☐ Yes ☑ No c. that requires you to do any maintenance, repairs or improvements to your property? ☐ Yes ☑ No If you have answered yes to any of a-c above, please give the notices to your soll or estate agent, including any notices which arrive at any time before the date of of the purchaser of your property.
-I/We eration by the seller(s)/or other authorised body or person e confirm that the information in this form is true and cory/our knowledge and belief.
-Signa ature(s): Date shepherd.co.uk
+16. Notices that affect your proper ty In the past thre e years have you ever received a notice: a. advising that the owner of a neighbour planning application? ring property has made a ☐ Yes ⊠ No b. that affects you r property in some oth ier way? ☐ Yes ☑ No c. that requires yo to your property - nce, repairs or improvements ☐ Yes ☑ No If you have answered yes to any of a-c above, please give the notices to your estate agent, including any notices which arrive at any time before the of the purchaser of your property.
+I/We e confirm that the information in authorised body or perso of my y/our knowled ge and belief.
+Signa ature(s): Date :

-Home Report

-Valuation Report

-Executory Valuation

-Tax Valuations

-Separation Valuation

-Private Sale Valuation
+shepherd.co.uk

+Home Report Valuation Report Mortgage & Re-Mortgage Valuation Executory Valuation Inheritance Tax Valuation Tax Valuation Separation Valuation Private Sale Valuation

-New Build & Plot Valuation
+New Build, Development & Plot Valuation

-Insurance Reinstatement Valuation
+Extension & Alteration Valuation Insurance Reinstatement Valuation

-Portfolio Valuation

-Rental Valuation

-Drive By & Desktop Valuation
+Portfolio Valuation Rental Valuation Driveby Valuation Desktop Valuation

-Energy Performance Certificate (EPC)

-Level Two Survey & Valuation Report

-Level Two Condition Report

-Expert Witness Report
+Energy Performance Certificate (EPC) Level Two Survey & Valuation Report Level Two Condition Report Expert Witness Report Council Tax Appeal

-Commercial Valuation

-Commercial Agency

-Acquisitions Consultancy

-Commercial Lease Advisory

-Rent Reviews

-Asset Management

-Development Appraisals & Consultancy

-Auctions

-Property Management

-Professional Services

-Licensed Trade & Leisure

-Expert Witness Report

-Rating

-Property Investment

-Public Sector
+Commercial Valuation Commercial Agency Acquisitions & Disposals Commercial Lease Advisory Rent Reviews Asset Management Project Consultancy Development Appraisals Rating Commercial Property Auctions Property Management Professional Services Licensed Trade / Leisure